Migrate self-managed PostgreSQL to RDS for PostgreSQL

 Migration Types

-For a full data migration only, select both Schema Migration and Full Data Migration.
+• To perform a one-time full data migration, select both Schema Migration and Full Data Migration.

 Processing Mode of Conflicting Tables